Hollywood/NE 42nd Ave station

+Light rail station in Portland, Oregon, U.S.

 The former bus plaza at the station, shown in 2013.
 This site is being redeveloped into apartments, to open in 2026.

 Hollywood/Northeast 42nd Avenue, until 2024 also known as Hollywood Transit Center, is a light rail station in the MAX Light Rail system and a bus transit center, located in the Hollywood District of Portland, Oregon.
-Hollywood/NE 42nd Ave is the 11th stop eastbound on the eastside MAX main line, and is served by the Blue, Green and Red Lines.
+Hollywood/NE 42nd Ave is the 11th stop eastbound on the eastside MAX main line, and is served by the Blue and Red Lines.
 The transit center's bus area, served by three routes, is temporarily closed for construction.

 Owned by TriMet, the transit center is located along the Banfield Freeway, south of the intersection of Northeast 42nd Avenue and Halsey Street.
 The MAX station platform is situated between the freeway and a Union Pacific Railroad line, and is connected to the bus stops and surrounding areas by a pedestrian bridge.

 The station was located in TriMet fare zone 2 from its opening in 1986 until September 2012, at which time TriMet discontinued all use of zones in its fare structure.

+As of August 2026, the Green Line was cut back to Gateway Transit Center and no longer serves this station.